 What To Track?

-If we can combine data about our sleep with data about our coffee intake then we dial in the optimal level of coffee for us on an individual basis.
-So far I haven’t used any of the iPhone applications.
-My goal for this article was to see what I could learn without going high-tech.
-So I just used a simple spreadsheet.
+If we combine data about our sleep with data about our coffee intake, then we dial in the optimal level of coffee for us individually.
+So far, I haven’t used any of the iPhone applications.
+This article aimed to see what I could learn without going high-tech.
+So, I just used a simple spreadsheet.
 Some of the variables that I have tracked or am currently tracking include:

 - Date